 Voluntary TCFD disclosure for the fifth year.
-EPRA sBPR Gold award for the fourth year and improvement in our MSCI rating to BBB

 AT A GLANCE

 OUR SPACE

 We provide warehouse space for a diversified mix of uses, from trade distribution, light manufacturing and logistics to engineering, technology and media.
 Our focus is on multilet assets with unit sizes ranging from 500 sq ft to over 370,000 sq ft, enabling occupiers to take one or more units and expand with us as their business grows.